Kurento/kurento/source/mastering/kurento_protocol.rst

 subscribe for events.
 The parameter ``type`` specifies the type of the events.
-If a client is subscribed for a certain type of events in an object, each time an event is fired in this object, a request with method ``onEvent`` is sent from kurento Server to the client.
+If a client is subscribed for a certain type of events in an object, each time an event is fired in this object, a request with method ``onEvent`` is sent from kurento Media Server to the client.
 This kind of request is described few sections later.

 The following example shows a ``Request`` object requesting the subscription of